SoCSTech/socsdocs.git.io/Writerside/topics/Occupational-Health.md

 Remember, you can always talk to your line manager who can help you through all your options.
 However, an overview of some of the avenues of help will be outlined in the child topics of this page.

-Additionally, information about what wellbeing support there is at the university can be found on the HR Wellbeing page, [found here](https://hr.lincoln.ac.uk/wellbeing/).
+These articles will only outline the main avenues of support, but for full information about what other wellbeing support there is at the university can be found on the HR Wellbeing page, [found here](https://hr.lincoln.ac.uk/wellbeing/).